uphy/agent-sync/docs/config.md

 ## Configuration File Location

-By default, agent-def looks for the following files in the current directory:
+By default, agent-sync looks for the following files in the current directory:
-- `agent-def.yml`
+- `agent-sync.yml`
-- `agent-def.yaml`
+- `agent-sync.yaml`

 A specific file path can also be directly specified using the `--config` command line option.